 Against this backdrop, this college report seeks to pit the recapitalisation amount received by the college against the average amounts received by colleges nationally and provincially.
-From the Management table in Section 1 we see that the national average was R48,245,064.
-The provincial average in Gauteng was R47,587,598, while this particular college received an amount of R68,973,957.
-This is significantly higher than the provincial and national averages.
+From the Management table in Section 1 we see that the national average was R39 316 380.
+The provincial average in Northern Cape was R12, 810,000, while this particular college received an amount of R10, 620, 000.
+This is lower than both the provincial and the national averages.
 Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, however, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country are not strictly comparable.
-A sizeable proportion of the Fund in this college was spent on: upgrading/ building new classrooms (57%), purchasing equipment (28%) and curriculum/programme materials (7%).
+A sizeable proportion of the Fund in this college was spent on: purchasing equipment (51%), while rather less was spent on new buildings (16%) and curriculum development (9%).